Search: 57 results

 Neither did Manasseh drive out the inhabitants of Bethshean and her towns, nor Taanach and her towns, nor the inhabitants of Dor and her towns, nor the inhabitants of Ibleam and her towns, nor the inhabitants of Megiddo and her towns: but the Canaanites would dwell in that land.

-And the Amorites forced the children of Dan into the mountain: for they would not suffer them to come down to the valley:
+Then the Amorites forced the sons of Dan [back] into the hill country, for they would not allow them to come down into the valley;

 But the Amorites would dwell in mount Heres in Aijalon, and in Shaalbim: yet the hand of the house of Joseph prevailed, so that they became tributaries.